Table of Contents

 - Once I have vitiligo, can it spread or get worse?

-- Is there a certain cosmetic that you recommend for my skin color?
+- Is there a certain cosmetic you recommend for my skin color?

-- Is there a support group that you recommend?
+- Is there a support group I can join?

 - Do I need ongoing screening to check for autoimmune disorders?